sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 I caught one last glimpse of him before they zipped the plastic over my skull.
 Hunched over in the back of the police car, the rise and fall of his chest the only proof he was alive.

-It was difficult to tell, what with the windows tinted blue, and that old-fashioned handsomeness to distract me — but I thought his expression might have been one of relief.
+It was difficult to tell, what with the windows tinted blue, and that old-fashioned handsomeness distracting as ever, but I thought his expression might have been one of relief.

 --